 - Own garden for the final stage of the programme

-- Six-week domestic violence/sexual violence group work programme
+- Freedom programme – accredited domestic violence programme

 Who we help: Women aged 18 years and over with substance misuse issues and other complex needs.